The clockmaker's wife cut up his birthday cake to look like a clock face. Can you work out who received each piece?

 Think of two whole numbers under 10, and follow the steps.
 I can work out both your numbers very quickly.
 How?

 Baker, Cooper, Jones and Smith are four people whose occupations are teacher, welder, mechanic and programmer, but not necessarily in that order.
 What is each person’s occupation?

 Learn how to use the Excel functions LCM and GCD.

 Use Excel to practise adding and subtracting fractions.

 Choose four numbers and make two fractions.
 Use an Excel spreadsheet to investigate their properties.
 Can you generalise?

 Remember that you want someone following behind you to see where you went.
-Can yo work out how these patterns were created and
+Can yo work out how these patterns were created and recreate them?